10-3-pursuit/lab-user-experience-and-design/case-study.md

 ## Recommendations

 - A simplified version of the current interface.
-Making it easier fir the user to navigate the website.
+Making it easier for the user to navigate the website.
 Currently feels like the user is being pulled in many directions
 - Improving the search algorithm so that it focuses more on what the user is actually looking for
 - A website such as Amazon is a perfect example